brycevitale/secure-ai-facial-cloaking-defense/README.md

 # Academic Context
 I built this for a graduate Secure AI course project.

 The goal is to evaluate how facial cloaking (Fawkes) affects recognition performance and how lightweight defenses (JPEG recompression and blur) can recover accuracy.

+Repository includes experiment code and configuration
+#-excludes datasets
+#-cloaked outputs

-This repository includes the experiment code and configuration, but excludes datasets and cloaked outputs due to licensing and size constraints.
+due to size constraints.